Kaixhin/dockerfiles/README.md

   -e DISPLAY \ # Pass $DISPLAY
   -e QT_X11_NO_MITSHM=1 \ # Optional, can prevent issues with using root to run graphical applications -v=/tmp/.X11-unix:/tmp/.X11-unix \ # Pass X11 socket
-  --hostname=`hostname` \ # Easy access to the X11 server
+  --hostname=`hostname` \ # Prevent having to configure xhost
   <image>
 ```

 General information on running desktop applications with Docker can be found [in this blog post](https://blog.jessfraz.com/post/docker-containers-on-the-desktop/).
-Using the host's hostname prevents having to configure `xhost`.
+For hardware acceleration, it is possible to use `nvidia-docker` (with an image built for NVIDIA Docker), although OpenGL is [not fully supported](https://github.com/NVIDIA/nvidia-docker/issues/11).

 Daemonising containers
 ----------------------